 How does Kogan Mobile work?

-Kogan Mobile offers prepaid mobile plans in four different flavours depending on how much data you crave – Small, Medium, Large and Extra Large.
+Kogan Mobile offers SIM only prepaid mobile plans in four different flavours depending on how much data you crave – Small, Medium, Large and Extra Large.
 Each bucket of plans (S, M, L or XL), includes three different plan expiry options of either 30, 90 or 365 days.

 As you have probably guessed, Kogan Mobile organises its plans differently to most other service providers, but in the first instance it’s all about choosing how much data you want, before going on to select an expiry period.
 The whole idea is to provide strong long-term value, without the hassle of topping up every month – although you can still do this if you wish.
 The longer the expiry period, the better value you’ll get from Kogan Mobile.